 - Lavender essential oil helps to soften and condition hair naturally.
 It also smells fantastic.

 Another bonus?
 Ylang Ylang, Rosemary, and Lavender essential oils can help to protect hair from those unwanted little visitors kids get during the school year.
+Get a starter set of essential oils for 60% off – use the oils to make this and so many other DIY recipes.

 Who’s ready to make this DIY Hair Detangler?